dlstreamer/dlstreamer/docs/source/get_started/install/install_guide_ubuntu.md

 ### [Optional] Step 4: Python dependencies

-The Python packages required to run Intel® DL Streamer python elements or samples are not installed by default.
+The Python packages required to run DL Streamer python elements or samples are not installed by default.
 You can install them using the commands from
 [Advanced Install Guide Compilation / Install Python dependencies](../../dev_guide/advanced_install/advanced_install_guide_compilation.md#step-6-install-python-dependencies).